 If the complainant remains dissatisfied, they can escalate their complaint to the Information Commissioner's Office (the "ICO").
-Information about how to make a complaint to the ICO can be found here: https://ico.org.uk/make-a-complaint/ disclosed to the valouant stoff/mambars.
-The Council Manager will submit an eviden naad disclosed to the relevant staff/members.
-The Council Manager will submit an evider response to the ICO after consultation with the Council. icea
+Information about how to make a complaint to the ICO can be found here: https://ico.org.uk/make-a-complaint/

 In order to respond to the complaint, the Council will investigate the complaint based on the information provided by the ICO.
 The cooperation of any staff/members able to assist with the investigation will be required.
-The reason for the investigation may need to be
+The reason for the investigation may need to be disclosed to the relevant staff/members.
+The Chief Officer will submit an evidenced response to the ICO after consultation with the Council.